EdwinLiavaa/satellite-broadband-service-chain/README.md

   * Providing connectivity to the underserved remote communities with satellite broadband using cryptographic truth.

-  * I belive the future of signing up and serving the underserved communities with telco broadband service will be in the form of dynamic NFTs.
+  * I believe the future of signing up and serving the underserved communities with telco broadband service will be in the form of dynamic NFTs.

 ## What it does